lsst-ts/LOVE-frontend/love/src/components/GeneralPurpose/VegaTimeSeriesPlot/VegaTimeSeriesPlot.md

 ## Plot with legend

-Render many lines with custom styles with a defined legend layout
+Render many lines with custom styles with a fixed legend layout

 ```jsx
 import { DateTime } from 'luxon';